alercah/rado/design.md

 There are also a number of non-requirements that need not be implemented.
 Here are some that have been thought of, with reasoning:

 1. A separate description of an event as a concept distinct from an item is not required.
 They can simply be represented as items; possibly non-randomized ones.
+1. After experimentation, I've decided that it does not make sense to allow multiple items at a single location, in the context of the current thinking around nodes and locations; a single item simplifies things somewhat and in practice most existing randomizers treat things as distinct; failing to distinguish between, say, left and right items in a room would likely be seen by many as a regression in comparison.